0x43eba/Obsidian-Iris/README.md

 Once you have installed, and set it up, close Obsidian and then reopen the program to make it work.

 This plugin requires you to have a daily notes system set up using [this plugin](https://github.com/liamcain/obsidian-calendar-plugin).
 To create a new daily note select the calendar day that you would like to create a note for.
-Using the sidebar's Daily Notes button will not cause notes to roll over, thought this limitation will be removed in the future.
+Using the sidebar's Daily Notes button will not cause notes to roll over.

 ### Filenames

 Iris uses the filename of your daily note as a way to determine which other note's TO DO list it will import.
 Because of this, the title has to be clearly formatted and look like this: `Sunday Jan 03, 2021`.
 This only affects filenames.
 Headings and other anchors are unaffected.
 Anyone who's coming from [obsidian-rollover-daily-todos](https://github.com/shichongrui/obsidian-rollover-daily-todos) doesn't have to make any changes and Iris is fully compatible with this plugin.
-I am looking into solutions to this restriction.

 ### Setting Up